Scheduled ITC Extensions & Info: 2019-2022

 16 years after that, this technology became commercially available.
 It then took another 35 years before this federal tax credit was implemented, which made solar a viable option for both residential and commercial use.

 How the Federal Solar Investment Tax Credit Works

-Because the solar ITC is a tax credit, the individuals claiming it need to owe federal taxes for it to work.
-They also need to own the system the credit is being applied to.
+Because the solar ITC is a tax credit, the individuals claiming it needs to owe federal taxes for it to work.
+They also need to own the system to the credit is being applied to.